 Then execute the second command, this one we have to execute on prod-node2.com.

 [root@prod-node2 ~]# memsqlctl optimize Warning: The maximum memory per node, 3410 MB, is less than MemSQL's minimum recommendation of 7372 MB per node.
 All node settings are already at their optimized values.

 Yes, now we have completed optimization on both nodes ( Aggregator and leaf node).

-In the next page we will check about how to login to the MemSQL and MemSQL studio.
+On the next page, we will check about how to login to the MemSQL and MemSQL studio.